 While this article is a reflection of recent experiences of the NHS, it is far from being a rose-tinted, Pollyanna type rant about how much better things were in the ‘good old days’.

 For instance, in the 60’s (at least in Whiston hospital) is was routine and accepted(!) that nurses could and would go round after visiting times and scoop up all the toys and sweets people had brought for their children.
 The toys invariably went into a shared toy room (or disappeared in their bags for their own children), while the chocolate and sweets were taken to the staffroom to be divided up between said nurses.
 Stealing from the mouths of babes comes to mind.
 They also botched the operation, but nothing was ever said, there was no PALS as far as I’m aware, and the idea of running to phone for the nearest medical negligence lawyer would have been unthinkable in those days.

-Fast forward to the 80’s and instead of a straight-forward rhinoplasty (resetting a broken nose) the Indian(?) surgeon took it upon himself to practice his plastic surgery skills and completely reshaped my nose – and not in a good way.
+Fast forward to the 80’s and instead of a straight-forward rhinoplasty (resetting a broken nose) the Pakistani(?) surgeon took it upon himself to practice his plastic surgery skills and completely reshaped my nose – and not in a good way.
 Were that done today the surgeon may be struck off and the hospital (Whiston, again) most definitely have been looking at a substantial lawsuit for assault, failure of duty to care, and medical negligence.
 That (type of) incidence was presumably commonplace and is why hospitals and surgeons now go to great lengths to explain and get consent for (elective) operations – what it involves, the risks, do you understand, etc.

 Jump ahead to the 00’s and, well, the fact that I got a long apology from the chief executive shows things remain far from perfect.
 The apology pretty much screamed “Failure of duty to care?
 Mea culpa!
 Please don’t sue us!”
 Not that I would, I just want them to get their bloody act together, though if it were possible to sue for the unauthorised plastic surgery some 30 years on I wouldn’t hesitate!